monnky/ComfyUI-Story2Video/README.md

 Elder, Male, [HUMANOID]
 Age 65, Old badger man with grey fur and a stern face.
 Wears simple brown peasant clothes and leans on a wooden cane.

-Objects Descriptions

-Bronze Lantern, [OBJECT]
-A tarnished bronze lantern with an etched vine pattern circling its base, a curved iron handle, and a thick glass pane clouded with age.
-Glows with a faint amber light when active.

-Rolled Parchment Map, [OBJECT]
-An aged, yellowed parchment map tied with a frayed brown cord, its edges soft and curling, inked with faded trail markings in dark brown ink.

-Backgrounds Descriptions

-The Attic of Willow Hollow Cottage, [BG_1]
-A dusty attic lit by a thin beam of light filtering through the gloom.
-Old boxes and crates are stacked against the wooden walls.
-Rain taps softly on the roof outside.

-Moonleaf Forest Entrance, [BG_2]
-A dark forest path beneath ancient moonlit oaks.
-Deep shadows contrast with cool silver moonlight filtering through the canopy.

-Silverstream Riverbank, [BG_3]
-A riverbank near a riverside village featuring an old stone bridge supported by thick weathered wooden beams crossing a rushing stream.

 Scene 1
 Rain tapped softly on the roof as Mira, a small rabbit girl with soft silver fur, bright amber eyes, and a brown traveler's tunic, climbed into her grandmother's dusty attic.
 Dust drifted through a thin beam of light as she pushed aside old boxes and found a tarnished bronze lantern tucked behind a stack of crates, its base circled with an etched vine pattern and its glass pane clouded with age.